 Johnson and Johnson have been strong advocates for the safety of oats in cosmetic products.
 They have published a number of studies highlighting the safety of colloidal oatmeal in improving skin conditions such as atopic dermatitis.
 In addition, the Cosmetic Ingredient Review panel conducted the most extensive safety review of a wide variety of oat-derived cosmetic ingredients and conclusively found that they were safe to use.

 Oats have been used for centuries in a range of products across the food and cosmetics industries.
 Their potential in cosmetic products was already being harnessed back in 1945 when one of the first colloidal oatmeal products was made available.
-More information on the history of oats and their use is available to download below.
+More information on the history of oats and their use is available in our dedicated blog post.
+Alternatively, download the journal article below to find out more.

 Oats are naturally gluten-free and have been shown to be well-tolerated in people suffering from coeliac disease.
 Whilst oats contain avenins that are similar in structure to gluten, they possess distinctly different epitopes which are responsible for inducing immune responses of an individual.
 Long-term studies have supported the safety of oats in those with gluten sensitivities, the details of which can be downloaded below.